-This series of revivals was later dubbed the “Great Awakening."
-Pro-revivalists considered it a rare but "mighty work of God” equal to the Holy Spirit’s outpouring at Pentecost and an echo of the Protestant Reformation.
+This series of revivals was later dubbed the “Great Awakening.”
+Some considered it a “mighty work of God” equal to the Holy Spirit’s outpouring at Pentecost and an echo of the Protestant Reformation.

 Edwards and Whitefield

-Revival sermons caused people in the audience to weep and scream in a frenzy of spiritual ecstasy.
+Revival sermons caused people in the audience to weep and scream in a frenzy.
 This rampant emotionalism was at the heart of a bitter dispute between “Old Lights” and “New Lights.”
 Charles Chauncy, pastor of the First Church in Boston, Massachusetts, was one of the revival’s most ardent critics.
-His sermon title, "Enthusiasm Described and Cautioned Against," an attack on the revivalists’ manipulation of listeners’ emotions, speaks for itself.
+His sermon “Enthusiasm Described and Cautioned Against” was an attack on the revivalists’ manipulation of listeners’ emotions.

-Then as suddenly as it began, the Great Awakening began to weaken.
+As suddenly as it began, the Great Awakening began to weaken.
 In a December 12, 1743, letter, Jonathan Edwards complained to Thomas Prince that a “very lamentable decay of religious affections” was beginning to creep back into Colonial society.
-By 1749, the Church had returned to “its ordinary State" and according to Gilbert Tennent, another well-known revivalist, the Great Awakening was dead.
+By 1749, the Church had returned to “its ordinary State.”
+According to Gilbert Tennent, another revivalist, the Great Awakening was dead.